easyw/spin360/readme.txt

 Basic version with shortcode and multiple shows, with relative upload folder path = 1.0.5 =
+Basic version with shortcode and multiple shows, relative upload folder path and Play button = 1.0.6 =
-Basic version with shortcode and multiple shows, relative upload folder path and Play button
+Basic version with shortcode and multiple shows, relative upload folder path and Play button with natural sense of interaction

 == Screenshots ==